Health and Social Care Services

 Care Act Advocacy (and NHS Complaints Advocacy) is provided free, is confidential, and is independent from providers of health and social care.

-People with questions about the service should contact Healthwatch Reading by emailing email@example.com or phoning 0118 937 2295.
+People with questions about the service should contact Healthwatch Reading by emailing email@example.com or calling 0118 937 2295.